 It is essential that you have a very close approximation of how much space you’ll need.
-This parameter is usually at the top of everyone’s list and it is, sometimes, more than 10 percent off the mark.
+This parameter is usually at the top of everyone’s list and it is, sometimes, as was the case with Highlands Medical and Wellness Primary Care Clinic of Carrollton TX, more than 10 percent off the mark.
 Having an inexact guess about your space needs will slow down the process considerably because brokers will show you properties based on what you ask for.

 The Macy Newman team can assist you determining what the right amount of space will be for you, based upon your current practice and your future needs for growth.
 There’s no reason to opt for an office that is too large or too small.
 Making an inaccurate estimate on this point is one of the most common challenges that medical practices face when searching for office space.

 WHAT IS THE REAL COST, AS OPPOSED TO THE “STICKER PRICE”?